Markets in Paris 2026: Food Markets, Flea Markets and Opening Days (The Complete Guide)

 Address: Between Rambeauteau Street and Rue du Jour (1st arrondissement).

 Personally, I really like this market, because of its history and location.
-On the one hand, it is a reminder of the large wholesale market (Les Halles) that was in the area until the 1970s, and on the other hand, it is within walking distance ofMontreuil Street For its array of culinary delights.
-The market opened in 2005, and it mainly sells fruits and vegetables, as well as wine and cosmetics.
+On the one hand, it is a reminder of the large wholesale market (Les Halles) that was in the area until the 1970s, and on the other hand, it is within walking distance ofMontreuil Street For its many culinary delights.
+The market mainly sells fruits and vegetables, but also wine, fresh breads and cheeses.

 Want to live not far from the Saint-Eustache Market and Montreuil Street with their many culinary attractions?
 Take a look at the article about Recommended apartments in the 1st arrondissement of Paris.